OpenAstronomy/GSoC/application.md

 OpenAstronomy started in 2015 as an umbrella organization for GSoC and to coordinate other activities such as workshops and tutorials.

-The organizations under the umbrella were created at different times:
-Yt-project started in 2007, ChiantiPy did in 2010, SunPy and Astropy followed in 2011 and Julia Astro in 2012.
+The organizations under the umbrella were created at different times: the yt project in 2007, ChiantiPy in 2010, SunPy and Astropy in 2011 and finally Julia Astro in 2012.

 Since 2013 SunPy and Astropy have been participating on GSoC under the Python Software Foundation umbrella.
-David Perez-Suarez and Stuart Mumford for SunPy, and Erik Tollerud for Astropy, have helped organize the GSoC participation since 2013.
+David Perez-Suarez and Stuart Mumford for SunPy along with Erik Tollerud and Thomas Robitaille for Astropy, have been sub-organizations admins since 2013.

-[706/500]
+[585/500]